-For a while after the wedding plus-one experience, I continued along in some sort of haze.
-While the emotional pieces eventually fell back into place, I found myself becoming quite accustomed to my new spending sprees as well as the type of life they brought with them--even if it was only an illusion of a life that I thought I wanted.
-I began to think of myself as a hard-working person who "deserved" to have new things, expensive dinner tabs, vacations, etc. Despite my aptitude for clearance sale navigation and affinity for bargain-store pricing, I still managed to spend an exceeding amount of money on needless things such as clothes and shoes.
+For a while, I continued along in some sort of haze.
+While the emotional pieces eventually fell back into place, I found myself becoming quite accustomed to my new spending sprees as well as the type of life they brought with them–even if it was only an illusion of a life that I thought I wanted.

-I also developed an aptitude for shirking financial responsibility--I was the Queen of the Shredder, the Princess of Interest.
+I also developed an aptitude for shirking financial responsibility–I was the Queen of the Shredder, the Princess of Interest.
 I charged and charged and charged some more.
 I began playing balance transfer roulette when I started to have a hard time paying the minimum payments on my sizable credit balances.
-I also applied for new cards like a child tears through a Halloween candy stash--I was out of control and nobody knew the difference because I lived on my own, made my own money, and "paid" my own bills.

-As I packed up my things in my office, I realized that I wouldn't have enough money to pay my rent.
+As I packed up my things in my office, I realized that I wouldn’t have enough money to pay my rent.
 After I put my things in my car and drove my final drive out of the parking garage, I went to the ATM to check my account balances: I had $27.32 in my account and my electric bill was set to pull, which was $26.44 (thanks to my trusty Excel sheet, I could look up exact figures..haha!).
 Essentially, I had $0.88 to work with.
-Add in the pennies and dime in my pocket and I had a whopping $1 to my name.

 Enter PANIC.